The Gatekeeper (Moon Girl and Devil Dinosaur): Development

 Prior to the development of "The Gatekeeper," Disney had been at the center of several controversies regarding LGBTQ people.
 In one such instance in 2022, they did not provide vocal support for Ron Desantis' proposed Florida Parental Rights in Education Act, leading to conflict between the two parties when Disney formally spoke against the act.

 Moon Girl and Devil Dinosaur, a series targeted at children aged six through twelve, follows Lunella Lafayette protecting her neighborhood from danger alongside Devil Dinosaur, a Tyrannosaurus rex that she had accidentally brought to present day New York City.
 It had been celebrated for its authentic representation of black women and LGBTQ+ characters, including two non-binary characters in past episodes and a girl with two fathers, receiving 100% on Rotten Tomatoes and being praised by critics.
-The series' character Brooklyn had already been confirmed to be a transgender woman.
+The series' character Brooklyn had already been confirmed to be a transgender girl.
 The series was renewed for a second season, and "The Gatekeeper" was planned as one such episode.
 The latter half of the second season was set to air in 2025, with "The Gatekeeper" remaining unaired, and the series was cancelled before the second half of the season released despite having won several awards.
 The remainder of the series still aired.